I don’t know where Grandma came from, but it must’ve been somewhere, and wherever it was, it surely wasn’t here.

 He thought about it, blinking furiously.

-“We’ll make a pact,” he decided.
-“When we die, if we are ghosts, we’ll come back and haunt the others.
+“Let’s make a pact,” he suggested.
+“When one of us dies, if he’s a ghost, he has to come back and haunt the others.
 Then we’ll know for sure.”

 “Deal,” I said.